InstrumentBox/Network/Sources/WebStub/WebStub.docc/GettingStarted/TakeMoreControl.md

 configuration.fallbackWebClient = <web client>
 let client = StubbedWebClient(configuration: configuration)

-let chain = client.stubChain(for: SomeObjectRequest.self)
+let chain = await client.stubChain(for: SomeObjectRequest.self)
-chain.registerResponse(at: <URL to file with a successful response>, usageCount: 3) chain.registerResponse(at: <URL to file with an API error>) try chain.registerFallbackResponse()
+await chain.registerResponse(at: <URL to file with a successful response>, usageCount: 3) await chain.registerResponse(at: <URL to file with an API error>) try await chain.registerFallbackResponse()
 ```

 **Note:** `registerFallbackResponse()` throws error if `fallbackWebClient` is not provided by